-THE HISTOGRAM PANE (DETAIL AND FILMSTRIP VIEWS ONLY)
+THE LEVELS PANE (DETAIL AND FILMSTRIP VIEWS ONLY)

-This gives you a color chart of the shadow, midtone and highlight areas based on the image RGB values.
+This gives you a color chart of the shadow, midtone and highlight areas based on an image's RGB values (commonly known as a histogram).
 This is useful to show areas within the image that may be clipping.
 Clipping is when your image contains pure blacks or white and can signify loss of highlight or shadow detail.